 If you would like to receive information about cleanup efforts, please email email@example.com and you will be emailed cleanup dates, times, and meeting locations.

 Stop Oregon Litter and Vandalism (SOLVE) sponsors cleanup events each Spring (Earth Day) and Fall (National Public Lands Day) which include both trash clean up and blackberry removal.
-The Spring event will be held on April 18, 2020.
+The fall event scheduled for September 26, 2020 has been canceled.
 More information can be found at Bear Creek Stewards.
 There are multiple check in stations along the Greenway from Ashland to Central Point.